jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 `timer_start` is a function that sets `timer` to be its current value or, if `timer` is unset, sets it to the value of `$SECONDS`.
-`$SECONDS` is a special variable that contains the number of seconds since the shell was started. `timer_start` in invoked after every simple command as a result of `trap 'timer_start' DEBUG`.
+`$SECONDS` is a special variable that contains the number of seconds since the shell was started. `timer_start` is invoked after every simple command as a result of `trap 'timer_start' DEBUG`.

 `timer_stop` calculates the difference between `$SECONDS` and `timer` and stores it in `timer_show`.
 It also unsets `timer`.
-Next time `timer_start` is invoked, `timer` will be set to the current value of `$SECONDS`.
+Next time `timer_start` is invoked `timer` will be set to the current value of `$SECONDS`.
 Because `timer_stop` is part of the `$PROMPT_COMMAND` it is executed prior to the prompt being printed.